Volunteers for special events

 Ongoing volunteer positions

-NEEDED: Volunteers 21 and older are needed to become an advocate for a foster child.
-Advocates are the voice of a foster child during court proceedings, conduct case fact finding and produce a court report for court hearings based on what is in the best interest of the child.
-Interested individuals are invited to attend an orientation Sept.
-29, at 6 p.m. in downtown Modesto.
-Training sessions will be held Monday and Wednesday evenings Oct.
-15 thru Dec.
-1 from 6 to 9 p.m.
-Volunteers must complete initial and ongoing training, attend daytime court hearings, maintain strict confidentiality, be computer literate with access to email, pass a fingerprint background check, possess a valid California driver’s license, have access to vehicle, show proof of insurance and commit to volunteering a minimum of 18 months.
+NEEDED: Volunteers 21 and older are needed to become an advocate for a child.
+Advocates are the voice of a dependent child during court proceedings, conduct case fact-finding, and produce a court report for all court hearings based on what is in the best interest of the child.
+Interested individuals must attend an orientation on May 6 at 6 p.m.
+The next trainings will be held Tuesday and Thursday evenings beginning May 27 through July 3 from 6 to 9 p.m.
+Volunteers must complete initial and ongoing training and supervision meetings, attend daytime court hearings, maintain strict confidentiality, be computer literate with access to email, pass a fingerprint background check, possess a valid California driver’s license and a vehicle, show proof of insurance, and commit to volunteering a minimum of one year.
 Bilingual individuals are especially encouraged to volunteer.
-CASA of Stanislaus County’s mission is to provide quality advocacy services for all abused and neglected children in the foster care system through the use of trained volunteers.
-For Orientation location or additional information call or email.
-For more information on the CASA program see http://www.casaofstanco.org/become-an-advocate
+CASA of Stanislaus County’s mission is to provide quality advocacy services for all abused and neglected children in the dependency system through the use of trained volunteers.

 CONTACT: Cindy Julsgard, firstname.lastname@example.org, (209) 548-6320